 Continuing education and the sharing of “best practices” help the staff of Pare better serve clients and develop stronger projects.
 Pare leaders offer frequent lunchtime educational programs to disseminate information and share their years of industry experience.

 Pare employees love to come out for a good time, a good cause, and a good workout.
 Bowling is a popular activity as a way to give back.
 Most recently, the Rising Professionals Committee organized a friendly night of bowling to help raise money for St. Mary’s Home for Children.
+Read more about the event here.

 Many Pare employees feel that physical activity is a vital contributor to work performance.
 It is also a fun way to bring Pare staff together.
 From ski trips to marathons, getting outdoors to enjoy the natural beauty of the region is enjoyed by all!
+Every year, we host a golf outing in a 9-hole scramble format and invite our employees of all skill levels to come out, play, and enjoy each other’s company.